akash-agni/Twitter_Bot/README.md

 - Basic Oobject Oriented Structure is implemented
 - API's are defined for reusability as the product evolves
 - A working prototype is implemented
+- Added Lower level API for Jokes

 Upcoming Future
-- Add lower level API's for Jokes
+- Add lower level API's for Fun Facts